onitu/onitu/docs/drivers.rst

   :param chunk: The content that should be written
   :type chunk: string

+.. function:: set_chunk_size(chunk_size)

+  Allows a driver to force a chunk size by overriding the default, or provided, value.
+  The handler takes the plug chunk size as argument, and if that size is invalid for the driver, it can return a new value.
+  Useful for services that require a minimum size for transfers.

+  :param chunk_size: the size the plug is currently using
+  :type chunk_size: int

 .. function:: start_upload(metadata)

   Initialize a new upload.
 This handler is called when a new transfer is started.